Background

 The Broadband Equity, Access and Deployment (BEAD) Program provides $42.45 billion to expand high-speed internet access by funding planning, infrastructure deployment and adoption programs in all 50 states, Washington D.C., and five territories.
 California has been allocated approximately $1.86 billion under BEAD, based on its share of unserved locations nationwide.
 Governor Newsom designated the California Public Utilities Commission (CPUC) to serve as the recipient and administrator of BEAD funds for the state.

-BEAD Rules and Guidelines
+BEAD 2.0 Rules and Resources

 Entities interested in applying for BEAD funding should review the following BEAD Rules and Guidelines before applying for funding: